PowerDNS/pdns/docs/dnssec/intro.rst

 never published.

-To make sure that the internet knows that the key that is used for signing is the authentic key, confirmation can be gotten from the parent zone.
+To make sure that the internet knows that the key that is used for signing is the authentic key, confirmation can be obtained from the parent zone.
 This means that to become operational, a zone operator will have to publish a representation of the signing key to the parent zone, often a ccTLD or a gTLD.
 This representation is called a DS record, and is a